ut-issl/repository-template/.github/ISSUE_TEMPLATE/bug_report.md

 _Describe the bug in detail._

 ### Conditions of occurrence
-The environment in which the bug occurs, the condition, parameters, etc.
+_Describe the environment, conditions, parameters, etc. under which the bug occurred._

 ### Additional information
 Please add files, links, or others if they exist.